 - In the Werner story "Werner macht die Grünen blau", the two cops Bruno and Helmut, made punch drunk by Werner, try to chase him but end up driving on the wrong side of an Autobahn believing that everyone else is driving the wrong way.

-- Parodied in The Blues Brothers (picture above), with an unbelievably large number of cops.
-Made funnier in that, since the heroes are driving an old police car, the cops should be able to do what they do, though they didn't have the benefit of being on a Mission from God.
+- Parodied in The Blues Brothers, with an unbelievably large number of cops.
+Made funnier in that, since the heroes are driving an old police car, and the use of unnecessary violence in the apprehension of the Blues Brothers has been approved, the cops should be able to stop them, but they don't have the benefit of being on a Mission from God.

 - Taxi 2.
 Dozens of police cars follow the main characters.
 Wherever the main characters' car goes, the police go as well — all of them.
 The damage caused by the followed car is nothing compared to the destruction caused by the cops.
 Eventually one cop wrecks and all of the others plow into him and into the resulting wreckage.
 Not one police car survives.
 Accompanied by a great sound track, as well.